Meditation Teacher Training Courses from the British School of Meditation

 Learning how to meditate can transform your life and the life of others.

 Today more and more people are becoming interested in learning how to meditate.
-Stress is a huge problem in today’s frantic world and one of the best antidotes to stress is to be found in the practice of meditation.
+Stress is a huge problem in today’s frantic world and one of the best antidotes to stress is to be found in the practice of meditation and mindfulness.

 If you want to teach others to meditate this is the course for you.